Ilya Ruderman: I came

 IR: It was a completely different life back then.
 10 years ago, we spoke about todayness in type design.
 We just opened type.today, and we were looking for ways to describe the todayness.
-But if I ask you to describe it now, would you still define it through the design language or more through the conditions around design?
+But if I ask you to describe it now, would you still define it through the design language or more through the context around design?

 CS: I feel like 10 years ago, it was easier to think of design in a self-contained way.
 And now, the world just creeps into everything.
 These are anxious times.
 Design now is messy in an interesting way.
-10 years ago design was much more polished, much more put together, if we overgeneralize.
+10 years ago, design was much more polished, much more put together, if we overgeneralize.
 And that was the reflection of the world that we lived in.
 And now things are messy, and design is responding to it.

-Action Text by Erik van Blokland, released by Commercial Type in 2016.
+Action Text by Erik van Blokland.
+Released by Commercial Type in 2016.
 Images: Commercial Type

-Action Grotesque by Erik van Blokland, released by Commercial Type in 2026.
-Images: Commercial Type*{:.caption}
+Action Grotesque by Erik van Blokland.
+Released by Commercial Type in 2026.
+Images: Commercial Type

 IR: It’s interesting because in 2016, fragmentation seemed like one of the defining features of the contemporary type.
 The tendencies and the typefaces themselves were becoming more specific.
 Do you believe that this fragmentation somehow continued over the last decade?
 Or did it transform into something else?

 CS: I don’t know if it’s accelerated, but I think it has continued.
-But I believe it’s related to the question of the fragmentation of the audience.
+But I believe it’s related to the question of fragmentation of the audience.
 When the media was more centralised, it knew who the audience was, and now, what you see on Instagram and what someone else sees on Instagram are completely different things.
 So the algorithms have led to even more fragmentation.

 IR: Do you think the type industry is currently in crisis, in transition, or simply adjusting to a new reality?

-Now you’ve got the consolidation of private equity trying to buy up small foundries, which at least in the US is happening in a lot of industries.
+Now you’ve got the consolidation of private equity trying to buy up small foundries, which, at least in the US, is happening in a lot of industries.
 I think even our veterinarian has been bought up by private equity.

 But I think that’s having a smaller effect on the overall atmosphere of the industry than the wide availability of free and de facto free access to large libraries.
 Google Fonts, combined with a lot of companies moving over to using Google’s suite of tools, where there’s no way to set everything in the font that you’ve licensed for your corporate identity.

-So now companies have to decide: do they bifurcate their identity by using one set of typefaces for external communications and another for internal use in Google Docs — or do they commission something that works across both?
-And then there’s Adobe Fonts, which isn’t free, but is included in the Creative Cloud subscription that most people have to get anyway to use industry-standard tools.
+So now companies have to decide: do they bifurcate their identity by using one set of typefaces for external communications and another for internal use

 I think that’s squeezing small foundries from both ends.
 We lose a lot of big corporate licenses that foundries used to depend on for a big portion of revenue.
-There are still independent graphic designers who are really into type and they’re still going to license the typeface that they absolutely need.
+There are still independent graphic designers who are really into type, and they’re still going to license the typeface that they absolutely need.
 But budgets are tighter now, and if you’re doing something that you don’t have a super important typographic idea for, there’s probably something on Adobe Fonts that’s going to be fine.

-Yet we’ve got big companies who don’t want to deal with having to standardize around Adobe.
+Yet we’ve got big companies who don’t want to deal with having to standardise around Adobe.
 They don’t want to have to settle for what’s accessible in Google Fonts.
 And they don’t want to deal with ongoing subscription-based font licenses.
 So they’ll spend a big chunk of money to commission something.
 And there’s a bunch of independent foundries like ours that are benefiting from this right now.
 I don’t know how long this is going to go on for.
 But right now, this is the moment we’re in.
 So we’re doing our best to ride this wave and stay alive until the next thing happens.

 CS: Right.
 We started Commercial Type before web font licensing was even a thing.
-It’s funny talking to people who started foundries in the last ten years — for them it’s obvious: of course you have a web license, and you have a desktop license.
+It’s funny talking to people who started foundries in the last ten

 IR: We’ve spent so much time educating our clients that typography is the voice of their identity.
 And there was a period when people invested heavily in promoting the idea that a new identity means a new custom font.
-It might be worth investing some time now in promoting the idea that a company can have different voices — and that this could be expressed through typography.
+It might be worth investing some time now in promoting the idea that a company can have different

 CS: I totally agree.
 It might be interesting.

 CS: If there’s one thing that’s not coming back, it’s magazines.
-Every time we get a job for a newspaper or a magazine, we’re happy — but we also think: ‘We’ve got to really enjoy this one, because it could be the last one we ever do.’
+Every time we get a job for a newspaper or a magazine, we’re

 We just did some work for Vanity Fair — the third time we’ve drawn their logo.
 Before that, we did their redesign in 2012 with Chris Dixon.
 Back then, I would go up for meetings, and the magazine had a whole floor of the building.
 Everybody was dressed up.
 Walking into Condé Nast headquarters, I always felt underdressed, no matter what I was wearing.
 Now they’re down in the new World Trade Center, and Vanity Fair shares a floor with other magazines.
 People dress a lot more casually than they used to.
 It’s just a very different atmosphere.